-My new book, Radio’s Legacy in Popular Culture, is out in 2022.
-It tells the story of radio through pop songs, movies, novels, poetry, art and sculpture.
+My book, Radio’s Legacy in Popular Culture, tells the story of radio through pop songs, movies, novels, poetry, art and sculpture.
 What’s your favourite radio song?

 Meanwhile, in the radio studio, I used to dread the studio intercom suddenly blaring out: “Levels!”